Tags for intermediate learners

 How to Choose the Right Auxiliary?

-If there is an auxiliary verb in the statement, you should use it in the tag question too, but if the verb is the main verb then you should use the auxiliary do (do/does) in the tag question.
+If there is an auxiliary verb in the statement, you should use it in the tag question too.
+But if the sentence only contains a main verb, you should use the auxiliary do (did/does) in the tag question.
 Here are the examples:

 You want a cup of tea, don't you?